beakerbrowser/webdb/README.md

 ```

  - Returns Promise&lt;Array&lt;String&gt;&gt;.

+Returns the value of the primary key for each matching record, with duplicates filtered out.

 The `key` is determined by the index being used.
 By default, this is the `url` attribute, but it can be changed by using `where()` or `orderBy()`.